AnselA01/Fish-Biomechanics/README.md

         -   README - details the contents of each folder in youngs-modulus and how the results may be used

-SHOULD WE KEEP THE REST OF THIS??????
+SHOULD WE KEEP THE REST OF THIS?????? - PROBABLY DELETE THIS

 ## Methodology